Smart Approaches to Marijuana

 Smart Approaches to Marijuana (SAM, Inc.) is an American political organization opposed to marijuana legalization and commercialization.

 History and background

-SAM was founded in 2013, by former Congressman Patrick Kennedy and White House advisor Kevin Sabet.
+SAM was founded in 2013 by former U.S. Representative Patrick Kennedy and White House advisor Kevin Sabet.

 Funding

 SAM says it is mostly funded by small donors, and by grants.
 Kevin Sabet said none of the organization's funding comes from corporations or opiate manufacturers.